Sandy1811/ParlAI/resources/apartment_search/nlu_training_data.md

 - Do you want to see any other or more apartments?
 - Do you want to start a new search?

+## intent:anything_else
+- Anything else I can help you with?
+- Is there anything else you would like me to do?
+- Can I help you with anything else today?
+- Something other I can do for you today?
+- Is there some more that you would like me to do?
+- Do you need my help for another matter?
+- Anything else?
+- Anymore I can do for you?
+- Is there anything else I can do for you?

 ## intent:out_of_scope
 - I'm sorry, but what?
 - I don't understand that sorry